 Just use a lemon to wet the rim and then put the sanding sugar on a saucer and dip the rim of the glass in.

 I also made some really easy straws.
 The gold paper straws were perfect with an added book page star.
 Just cut a little slit in the star and slide the straw through to attach it.
+Then we filled them with a little ginger ale for the kids.

 I was thinking it would be fun to watch a movie in the fort, so popcorn would be a perfect snack.
 I decorated some plastic cups with some star gem stickers, and some glitter washi tape.

-You could also try pancakes, french toast, or even frozen waffles cut into star shapes too.
+Another great option for breakfast would be pancakes, french toast, or even frozen waffles cut into star shapes too.

 Family Fun or Date Night